rcc-uchicago/user-guide/docs/midway23/midway_submitting_jobs.md

     ```

 ???+ note
-    Remember, on Midway3 you always need to explicitly specify the account to be charged for the job.
+    On Midway3 you **always** need to explicitly specify the account to be charged for the job.

 As soon as the requested resources become available, `sinteractive` will do the following:
 1. Log in to the compute node/s.